element-hq/hydrogen-web/README.md

 Hydrogen is deployed to [hydrogen.element.io](https://hydrogen.element.io).
 You can run it locally `yarn install` (only the first time) and `yarn start` in the terminal, and point your browser to `http://localhost:3000`.
 If you prefer, you can also [use docker](doc/docker.md).

+## For Windows Users

+For security reasons, it is better to invoke the command prompt as administrator before running `yarn install`.
+It is due to the different behavior of [symlinks in windows](https://github.com/git-for-windows/git/wiki/Symbolic-Links).

 # FAQ

 Some frequently asked questions are answered [here](doc/FAQ.md).